-Term Definition Authority Having Jurisdiction (AHJ) The Authority Having Jurisdiction [AHJ] is the organization, office, or individual with final and ultimate authority for approving equipment, materials, an installation, or a procedure, where jurisdiction includes the governmental or administrative territory within which authority may be exercised, and also the scope of what trades, professions, devices or systems they regulate.
-Where public safety is the primary concern, the AHJ may be a federal, state, local, or other regional department or individual such as a fire chief; fire marshal; chief of a fire prevention bureau, labor department, or health department; building official; electrical inspector; or others having statutory authority.
+Term Definition Authority Having Jurisdiction (AHJ) The Authority Having Jurisdiction [AHJ] is the organization, office, or individual with final and ultimate authority for approving: Equipment, materials, installation or procedure where jurisdiction includes the governmental or administrative territory within which authority may be exercised, and also the scope of what trades, professions, devices, or systems they regulate.
+Where public safety is the primary concern, the AHJ may be a federal, state, local, or other regional department or individual such as: a fire chief, fire marshal, chief of a fire prevention bureau, labor department, or health department; building official; electrical inspector; or others having statutory authority.
 Within federal, state, local, or other regional programs, the program administrator, utility commission, or others having regulatory authority or responsibility for the program may be the AHJ.
-In many cases, there may be more than one organization, agency, or department that has "jurisdiction" over particular work, but regulations and statutes establish and define relationships and levels of authority, so that only one entity has "authority."
-A good example of this overlap is the one between an energy program funding source and code officials.
-If the project in question is a solar/PV project operating under program rules but also subject to State electrical codes, the funding source can require construction practices only to the extent that the required work does not violate the applicable electrical code, and so the code inspection office (or official) empowered under the state electrical code is the Authority Having Jurisdiction.
-If there is also a county or city electrical inspection office, state law identifies the Authority Having Jurisdiction, as it defines which entity has the highest level of authority and responsibility.
+In many cases, there may be more than one organization, agency, or department that has "jurisdiction" over particular work.
+However, regulations and statutes establish and define relationships and levels of authority so that only one entity has "authority".
+An example of this overlap is the one between an energy program funding source and code officials.
+If the project in question is a solar/PV project operating under program rules but also subject to State electrical codes, then the funding source can require construction practices only to the extent that the required work does not violate the applicable electrical code.
+Thereby, the code inspection office (or official) empowered under the state electrical code is the Authority Having Jurisdiction.
+Additionally, if there is a county or city electrical inspection office, state law identifies the Authority Having Jurisdiction responsible for defining which entity has the highest level of authority and responsibility.
+Baseload Energy Use Energy or fuel that is consumed by household devices that have little to no dependence on outside air temperature including, but not limited to, lighting, kitchen appliances, cleaning appliances, domestic water heaters, and other electronic devices that are frequently or constantly in use.
 Building Enclosure The system or assembly of components that provides environmental separation between the conditioned space and the exterior environment.
-Section Science Componention Reprinted with permission Permission Chimney One or more passageways, vertical or nearly so, for conveying flue or vent gases to the outdoors.
-Direct Vent Furnace A system consisting of an appliance, combustion air, and flue gas connections between the appliance and the outdoor atmosphere, and constructed so that all air for combustion is obtained from the outdoor atmosphere and all flue gases are discharged to the outdoor atmosphere.
-Fan-Assisted Combustion Appliances An appliance equipped with an integral mechanical means to either draw or force products of combustion through the combustion chamber or heat exchanger.
-Flue A passage through which combustion gases are conveyed from the combustion chamber to the outside atmosphere.
+Chimney/Flue One or more passageways for channeling combustion gases to the outdoors.
+Combustion Gases Byproducts of combustion from the appliance (including excess air and dilution air) in the venting system.